 4. Use the American Association of Nurse Practitioners’ NP Finder.
 This online tool will help you find Nurse Practitioners in your area as well as practice sites.
 Expand your geographic range if you strike out on choices in your immediate vicinity.

 5. Ask around.
 Your fellow students offer a wealth of information.
 How are they going about finding precepted clinical experiences?
 Have they tapped their personal connections and successfully located preceptors in their areas?
 Those leads might give you some ideas for your own search.

 A few other tips as you search for a preceptor:

 - Approach your requests professionally.
 If reaching out by phone initially, make sure to ask if you should contact the education coordinator or office manager first.

 - Introduce yourself with a letter.
 Share your goals, information about your professional and clinical experience, the time-frame you’re seeking a preceptorship opportunity, and a little about why you’re interested in the organization to which you’re writing.

 - Do a little research on the institution.
 Spend time digging into the different departments and settings that could be a fit for your clinical requirements.

 - Be polite.
 Being a preceptor is a commitment and it’s important that you approach this request as just that: a polite request, not a demand.

 The preceptor search doesn’t have to be difficult, but it does take time and effort.
 If you need guidance, American Sentinel can assist.
-To learn more about the preceptor clinical experience approval process and the online Family Practice Nurse Practitioner program and Gerontology Nurse Practitioner program, call our Nurse Practitioner Admissions Engagement Managers at 303.557.9945 or visit our website at www.americansentinel.edu
+To learn more about the preceptor clinical experience approval process and the online Family Practice Nurse Practitioner program, Gerontology Nurse Practitioner program, and Psychiatric Mental Health Nurse Practitioner program, call our Nurse Practitioner Admissions Engagement Managers at 303.557.9945 or visit our website at www.americansentinel.edu

 Learn what American Sentinel has to offer: